thesamuraiwho/100-days-of-code/r1-log.md

 Finished fcc js basic algo.
 Still rusty but need to get notes on stuff because already starting to forget stuff.
 On the brightside, I'm getting more comfortable with javascript finally.

+### R1D74

+Finished fcc js oop.
+Inheritance in js is weird but with some practice, I think I can get it.
+It's a very odd approach compared to what I'm used to in python and c++.
+Maybe I just need to wrap my head around it a bit more.

 ### R1D101

 ### R1D102